Complete Lawn Aeration Equipment Guide

 Whether you live in the scorching heat or the freezing cold, your lawn can become spotty and brown without the proper maintenance it requires.
-One method to help your grass grow more healthy and beautiful is aeration.
-Like any other plant, grass needs oxygen to grow.
-Over time, thanks to foot traffic, rain and snow, and natural settling, the soil around the roots of the grass can become compacted, limiting the amount of air reaching the roots and the ability for carbon dioxide to be released into the atmosphere.
+One method to help your grass grow stronger and healthier is aeration.
+Like any other plant, grass roots need oxygen.
+Over time, thanks to foot traffic, rain and snow, and gravity, the soil around the roots of grass can become compacted, limiting the amount of air reaching the roots.
 The result?
-A less than healthy looking lawn.
+A less than healthy-looking lawn, to say the least.

 In most cases, you only need to aerate once per year.
 However, if you have heavy, clay-based soil, or a lot of traffic on your lawn, you may need to aerate in the spring and the fall to keep your lawn healthy.
 Also, if you have seeded or sodded your lawn within the last year, do not aerate; wait at least two years to ensure the roots have taken hold.

-To determine whether your lawn needs to be aerated, dig up a small section of your grass and examine the roots.
-If there is less than two inches of root growth, your lawn could benefit from being aerated.
+To determine whether your lawn needs to be aerated, dig up a small section of your grass, and examine the roots.
+If there are less than two inches of root growth, your lawn could benefit from being aerated.
 If you know that you have clay-based soil, aeration is a necessity for a healthy lawn.
 Follow these steps to properly aerate your lawn.

 Aerating your lawn begins by preparing the area.
 Ideally, you should water the lawn at least a day or two before aeration; you should add at least one inch of water to the soil to make it easier for the aerator to penetrate the soil and pull out the cores.
 Do not try to aerate a muddy or especially wet area though, as that will just clog the machine.

-The most common and effective tool for aeration is a core aerator, a machine with hollow tines that penetrate the soil and pull the “plugs” out.
+The most common tool for aeration is a core aerator, a machine with hollow tines that penetrate the soil and pull out “plugs” of soil.
 Depending on the machine, the tines can be up to about three-quarters of an inch wide and four inches deep.
 Some homeowners have used spikes — either via a device or spiked shoes — to poke holes in the lawn, but this method is not as effective as it can compact the soil deeper.
 Professionals often have the proper tools and training to provide long term health along with aeration services.

 As with most lawn care tasks, it is possible to aerate your lawn yourself.
 However, before you set aside a weekend afternoon for the chore, consider the benefits of hiring a lawn care professional.
 When you consider the pros and cons of DIY aeration vs. those of hiring lawn care professionals, you might find that it’s worth investing in some expert help.